maemo SDK+ Installation Instructions

 1. Understand 2.
 Install maemo SDK+ build environment 3.
 Setup maemo development targets 4.
 Test maemo SDK+

-IMPORTANT: There is no need to change or remove your existing scratchbox 1 based maemo SDK environments.
+IMPORTANT: There is no need to change or remove your existing scratchbox and maemo SDK environments.

-The maemo SDK+ itself does not contain any rootstraps.
-The same rootstraps are used than in maemo 'scirocco', maemo 'bora', maemo 'diablo' and maemo 'chinook' releases.
+The maemo SDK+ in itself does not contain any rootstraps.
+The same rootstraps are used than in maemo 'scirocco', maemo 'bora' and maemo 'chinook' releases.

 2. INSTALL MAEMO SDK+ BUILD ENVIRONMENT

-The installation process requires network access.
-Please, set up your proxy settings ($ export http_proxy="your_proxy_here") first if your network access requires it.
+The installation process requires networking access.
+Please, set up proxy settings first if your network access requires it.